This document contains CSIRO's Code of Conduct and explains the conduct and behaviour expected of the Organisation and everyone working in CSIRO.

 Confidential information includes:

-- Maintain complete, reliable and accurate records of the performance of your work related decisions and activities; and
+- maintain complete, reliable and accurate records of the performance of their work related decisions and activities; and

 Our people will: